meker12/commerce-channels.en/help/amazon-channel/ready-to-list.md

 ---
 title: Ready to List
-description: Amazon Sales Channel provides the Ready to List tab to help you review Commerce products that meet eligibility but are not automatically listed.
+description: The Amazon sales channel provides the Ready to List tab to help you review Commerce products that meet eligibility but are not automatically listed.
 ---

-# Ready to List
+# [!UICONTROL Ready to List]

-The _Ready to List_ tab shows your [!DNL Commerce] catalog products that meet your listing settings and are ready to publish to Amazon as a **new** listing.
-Unlike other listing tabs, this tab does not always appear on the [_Product Listings_](./managing-product-listings.md) page.
+The _[!UICONTROL Ready to List]_ tab shows your [!DNL Commerce] catalog products that meet your listing settings and are ready to publish to Amazon as a **new** listing.
+Unlike other listing tabs, this tab does not always appear on the [_[!UICONTROL Product Listings]_](./managing-product-listings.md) page.

-The _Ready to List_ tab appears only when [**Automatic List Action**](./product-listing-actions.md) in your listing settings is set to `Do Not Automatically List Eligible Products`.
-This setting tells [!DNL Amazon Sales Channel] that any new Amazon listings must be published manually.
+The _[!UICONTROL Ready to List]_ tab appears only when [**[!UICONTROL Automatic List Action]**](./product-listing-actions.md) in your listing settings is set to `Do Not Automatically List Eligible Products`.
+This setting tells Amazon sales channel that any new Amazon listings must be published manually.

-When [**Automatic List Action**](./product-listing-actions.md) is set to `Automatically List Eligible Products`, [!DNL Amazon Sales Channel] automatically publishes new listings for your eligible catalog products.
-Because new listings are published automatically, the _Ready to List_ tab is not displayed.
+When [**[!UICONTROL Automatic List Action]**](./product-listing-actions.md) is set to `Automatically List Eligible Products`, Amazon sales channel automatically publishes new listings for your eligible catalog products.
+Because new listings are published automatically, the _[!UICONTROL Ready to List]_ tab is not displayed.

-Under _Actions_:
+Under _[!UICONTROL Actions]_:

-- **Publish Product to Amazon**: Choose to republish the listing to the [!DNL Amazon Marketplace].
+- **[!UICONTROL Publish Product to Amazon]**: Choose to republish the listing to the [!DNL Amazon Marketplace].
 See [Publish an Amazon Listing](./publish-listings-manually.md)

-Under **Select** in the _Action_ column:
+Under **[!UICONTROL Select]** in the _[!UICONTROL Action]_ column:

-- **Publish On Amazon**: Choose to republish the listing to the [!DNL Amazon Marketplace].
+- **[!UICONTROL Publish On Amazon]**: Choose to republish the listing to the [!DNL Amazon Marketplace].
 See [Publish an Amazon Listing](./publish-listings-manually.md).

-- **View Details**: Choose to view listing details, including the [Listing Activity Log](./product-listing-details.md#listing-activity-log), [Buy Box Competitor Pricing](./product-listing-details.md#buy-box-competitor-pricing), and [Lowest Competitor Pricing](./product-listing-details.md#lowest-competitor-pricing).
+- **[!UICONTROL View Details]**: Choose to view listing details, including the [Listing Activity Log](./product-listing-details.md#listing-activity-log), [Buy Box Competitor Pricing](./product-listing-details.md#buy-box-competitor-pricing), and [Lowest Competitor Pricing](./product-listing-details.md#lowest-competitor-pricing).
 This action is for viewing only.
 No changes can be made in the listing details.
 See [View Details](./product-listing-details.md).

 You have a few options to manually [publish a new listing to Amazon](./publish-listings-manually.md).